tomroh/fitur/README.md

 # fitur

-The goal of fitur is to provide a wrapper function to take numeric data and fit the parameters to the specified distribution.
-The function returns an object that has the d, p, q, r family family functions with the fitted parameters.
+Wrapper for computing parameters for univariate distributions using MLE.
+It creates an object that stores d, p, q, r functions as well as parameters and statistics for diagnostics.
+Currently supports automated fitting from base and actuar packages.
+A manually fitting distribution fitting function is included to support directly specifying parameters for any distribution from ancillary packages.

 ## Installation